 About the Getting it Right project

-The project aims to be a partnership between Scottish Care, who have received funding to undertake work on older people and self-directed support and two local partnerships- now identified as NHS Highland and North Ayrshire as well as other local stakeholders.
+The project was a partnership between Scottish Care, who received funding to undertake work on older people and self-directed support and two local partnerships- NHS Highland and North Ayrshire as well as other local stakeholders.

-As this is a short term project, it is not expected that we will cover SDS for older people in its entirety.
-The exact focus of work for the project will be left to local parties and will emerge more clearly after initial meetings and development groups.
-GIRFOP/GIRWOP could potentially include, work on eligibility criteria; new commissioning models which would include the older supported person; developing any new models for older people assessment; approaches to support planning around outcomes for older individuals; workforce development with the local provider around self-directed support; modelling new approaches to risk for older individuals, especially those with challenges related to capacity and where learning can be drawn from work on adults with incapacity.
+As this was a short term project, it did not attempt to cover SDS for older people in its entirety.
+The exact focus of work for the project was left to local parties but included work on eligibility criteria; new commissioning models which would include the older supported person; developing new models for older people assessment; approaches to support planning around outcomes for older individuals and workforce development with the local providers around self-directed support; .

-The project recognises that a great deal of work is already being undertaken on these areas and will not seek to duplicate such work.
-The local group will develop a focussed action plan.
+The project recognised that a great deal of work is already being undertaken on these areas and did not seek to duplicate such work.
+The local groups developed a focussed action plan.

 - Older individuals who access support from social care providers engaged in the project will be better informed, more aware and empowered to exercise their rights under self-directed support.